Summit, New Jersey: 20th century

+In 1906 the Overlook Medical Center opened in the city while in 1912 a YMCA opened.
 Silk weaving, which had thrived as an industry in the late 19th century, declined in the early decades of the 20th.
 In 1915, there was a strike at the Summit Silk Company on Weaver Street.
 In the early 20th century, there was much building; in 1909, one report suggested at least 40 residences were being built (some with stables) with costs varying from $4,500 to $45,000, making it "one of the greatest periods of building activity this place, the Hill City, has known."

 A new railway was constructed from what was then-called New Orange.
 The Rahway Valley Railroad connected Summit with the Delaware, Lackawanna and Western Railroad (DL&W).
 In the early 20th century, both freight and passenger service were offered by this line.
 (Although in 2009, Union County was exploring the possibility of reactivating the long-dormant line for freight traffic.)
 A trolley line called the Morris County Traction Company, once ran a passenger trolley through Summit to/from Newark and Morris County, in the early part of the 20th century.
 Broad Street in Summit was designed and built for the trolley, which is why it is wider and straighter than most streets in the city.
 Portions of the rails could still be seen on it as late as the 1980s.

 Relations between city authorities and businesses have not always been smooth; in 1898, city authorities and the New York and New Jersey Telephone Company had disputes about wires and telephone poles; the city acted and "wires and cables of the company were cut from the poles."
 There were disputes between Summit's commuters and the Lackawanna railroad about walkways; in one incident in 1905, "a number of passengers seeking to board the 6:35 train found their way barred.
 They made a united rush, and when the dust cleared away, the door wasn't there.
 It is said the company will put the door back.
 The commuters say they will remove it as often as it is replaced."